ZepZep/JasonMCTurtles/README.md

 # Minecraft Turtles
-Jason multiagent project for controlling Minecraft computercraft turtles.
+Jason multi-agent project for controlling Minecraft computercraft turtles.

 We use WebSocket to communicate with the turtles.